 Getting to the Helmet Lab

-- Take the Specialty Pediatric Center elevator to the fourth floor.
+- Take the Specialty Pediatric Center elevator to the third floor.

 - Exit to your right and check in at the Access Desk.
 Once you check in, Tim from the Helmet Lab will be notified that your child has arrived for the appointment.

-- After checking in with access, walk to your left through the fourth floor lobby towards the hospital.
+- After checking in with access, walk to your left through the third floor lobby towards the hospital.
 There is a waiting area in the lobby by the locked doors.

 - Tim will come out into the Helmet Lab waiting area to bring you and your child to the Helmet Lab.